House prepares to debate, vote after bolstering Biden's bill

 Votes are possible Thursday, with the Democrats anxious to finish up the president’s signature package after drawn-out talks on Capitol Hill were partly blamed for the party’s dismal election results in bellwether states this week.

 “Get it to my desk!”
-Biden said in remarks Wednesday at the White House.
+Biden implored in remarks Wednesday at the White House.

-Late Wednesday, Majority Leader Steny Hoyer announced House votes are possible Thursday on Biden’s big bill of social services and climate change programs, as well as the slimmer bipartisan infrastructure package that had stalled amid deliberations.
-Voting though could also push until Friday, aides and lawmakers said.
+Majority Leader Steny Hoyer announced House votes were possible on both Biden’s big bill of social services and climate change programs and the slimmer bipartisan infrastructure package that had stalled amid deliberations.
+Voting, though, could push until Friday, aides and lawmakers said.

 After months of talks, Democrats are desperate to make gains on Biden’s proposals after grim election results for the party in Virginia, a warning that their hold on power could be in peril in next year’s midterms.

-Most voters in Virginia said drawn-out negotiations in Washington over Biden’s governing agenda were an important factor in their vote, so blame was flowing to Capitol Hill as Democrats have spent months arguing over details of the package.
+Many voters in Virginia said drawn-out negotiations in Washington over Biden’s governing agenda were an important factor in their vote, so blame was flowing to Capitol Hill where Democrats have spent months arguing over details of the package.

 “We’ve got to produce,” Democratic Sen. Tim Kaine of Virginia told reporters at the Capitol.
 “We’ve got to get results for people.”